capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/manage-NFT/NFT-transfer.md

 ## How to transfer an NFT using Ternoa-JS

-The `transferNft` helpers transfers an NFT from the Ternoa chain.
+The `transferNft` helper transfers an NFT from the Ternoa chain.
 It returns an object promise containing the `NFTTransferredEvent` provided by the Ternoa blockchain.
 Use your own account by updating the //TernoaTestAccount with your account seed when retrieving the keyring from the example below. **Replace the NFT_ID variable** with the NFT ID you want to transfer.

 ```typescript showLineNumbers